tohhongxiang123/Blog/notes/AP Computer Science A - Java Programming/AP CS A - Basics/Week 5/Assertion.md

 2. Replace floating point variables with integers (For money, perform calculations with cents instead of dollars)

 If numbers are bigger than what primitive types can handle, use the `BigDecimal` class

+# Enabling assertions in Intellij

+- Assertions are not enabled by default in IntelliJ.
+To enable assertions, follow the instructions [here](https://se-education.org/guides/tutorials/intellijUsefulSettings.html)